-This section will guide you through the steps of applying for admission to a graduate program at Full Sail University.
+Our graduate programs are designed with a focus on real-world applications, empowering you to improve your expertise and propel your career forward.
+This section will guide you through the steps of applying for admission to a master's program at Full Sail University.

 There are several things to know about the graduate admissions process at Full Sail University.